 If your health insurance does not cover the cost of your DXA scan, you will have to pay out of pocket.

-Below is a directory of clinics that offer DXA scans in some of the major cities in Canada:
+Below is a directory of clinics that offer DXA scans in Canada:

 Below is a directory of clinics that offer DXA scans in the United States: